When done correctly, it's hard to beat a Steak and Shake burger. The problem seems to be poor personnel management.

 It doesn't take a math major to understand that this reduced service to about 5 cars PER HOUR.
 After two more doses of this practice (I thought it was fair to try again), I have decided to take my business elsewhere, at least during evening hours.

-Review about: Steak N Shake Drive-through.
+Product or Service Mentioned: Steak N Shake Drive-through.

 Reason of review: Order processing issue.